joaorenatopinto/contra-sigarra/README.md

 # Contra o Sigarra: Guerra ao Obsoleto

-Game made in Unity as Preliminary Project for the DJCO course in FEUP
+Game made in Unity as Preliminary Project for the DJCO course in FEUP with David